ninjudd/clojure-protobuf/README.md

 ## Motivation

 So why would you want to do this?
 Because it is WAY faster to serialize and deserialize protocol buffers than standard clojure objects.
+Protocol buffers are also a great way to communicate with other languages over the network.

 ## Build